haaannn123/haaannn123/README.md

 # Welcome to my GitHub! 👋

-<div>My name is Han, and I love building full-stack web apps.
-I discovered my passion when I created my first project, MiniBnB.
-Below, you can see my progression, starting with the most recent.</div>
+<div>My name is Han, and I am a full-stack Software Engineer.</div>

 # Check out my portfolio and projects below: